tapageur/workspace-dayz-havoc/documentation/2024-05-18-iztek-mods-infos.md

 * `Community Framework` mod is required for a lot of mods and is required to be installed on a server fresh wipe.
 * It's required for the `DayZ Expansion` mods.

-### Code Lock

-Code Lock is aimed at simplifying the base combination lock.
-No longer will you have to scramble to lock a gate that gives access to your base.

 ### Community-Online-Tools

 This [link](https://pingperfect.com/index.php/knowledgebase/400/DayZ--How-To-Install-Community-Online-Tools-and-CF-Admin-Tools.html) helped me figured it out.